Underground hangar: Sweden

 In 1941 the Swedish Air Force began building its first underground hangar at Göta Wing (F 9), located near Gothenburg in south-west Sweden, it was commissioned in 1944.
 After World War II plans were made up for building underground hangars at every air force base that had suitable rock conditions.
-These ambitious building plans proved to be too expensive and were reduced to hangars at certain select air bases.
+These ambitious building plans proved too expensive and were reduced to hangars at select air bases.
 A second underground hangar was built in 1947 at Södertörn Wing (F 18).
 After that plans were finalized for building underground hangars capable of surviving close hits by tactical nuclear weapons.
 This required that these new hangars be much deeper, with 25 to 30 meters of rock cover, and heavy-duty blast doors in concrete.
 The Saab 37 Viggen aircraft was designed with a folding tail fin to fit into low hangars.
-Aeroseum, an aircraft museum open to the public in Gothenborg, is housed in the larger cold war era Underground Hangar at Säve.
+Aeroseum, an aircraft museum open to the public in Gothenborg, is housed in the larger Cold War-era Underground Hangar at Säve.